Wunderpus

 Wunderpus photogenicus, the wunderpus octopus, is a small-bodied species of octopus with distinct white and rusty brown coloration.
-'Wunderpus' from German “wunder” meaning ‘marvel or wonder’.
+'Wunderpus' from German "wunder" meaning 'marvel or wonder'.

 Due to the appearance and behavior of the wunderpus, it is frequently confused with its close relative, the mimic octopus.
 The wunderpus octopus was not discovered until the 1980s and was only officially described in detail in 2006.
 The wunderpus octopus is important commercially to the underwater photography, dive and tourism communities, especially throughout Indonesia.
 The wunderpus is also valued as an expensive ornamental marine species for the home aquarium.

 Appearance

 An adult wunderpus octopus displays an individually unique pattern of white spots and bands over a rusty brown background.
 Even though each body pattern is unique to the individual, generally all wunderpus octopuses display a circular pattern of about six white spots at the posterior lip of its mantle, head and neck area.
 Some of these spots are fused.

 As the wunderpus ages, their body patterns become more complex.
 Each body is consistently covered in a brownish-red coloration, both dorsally and ventrally, with white lateral bands and markings along their arms, mantle, head and eye stalks.
 Underneath, their suckers are a yellowish-cream color.
 The wunderpus has relatively smooth skin with papillae throughout body.

-The wunderpus is also known for its ability to mimic other sea animals.
+The wunderpus is also known for its to mimic other sea animals.
 The wunderpus can change its color patterns when disturbed or threatened.
 This quick-change artist is able to change its appearance, both color and shape, in a quick draw in order to get out of harm's way.
 The change of its color patterns allows the wunderpus to either blend in with its surroundings or mimic a venomous species to scare its threat away.
 The ability to change patterns and impersonate other species has evolved to ensure the survival of the wunderpus.